 For example, the requirements for IT-Grundschutz require a detailed IT structural analysis to document existing infrastructure and related processes.
 The BSI certifies successful implementation of basic protection in conjunction with the introduction of an information security management system (ISMS) by awarding the ISO 27001 certificate based on IT-Grundschutz.
 The certificate provides proof that the confidentiality, availability, and integrity of all information is ensured by suitable technical and organizational measures in the company.

 The revised version of the IT Security Act (IT-SiG 2.0) gives the BSI a number of new powers, allowing the agency to assume a more active role overall in combating cyber incidents.
 Consequently, the BSI is now authorized to exercise powers of control and audit over the federal administration.
 In the future, the BSI will also be involved at an early stage in major federal government digitization projects.

 It will also be able to access log data to defend against threats to the federal government’s communications technology.
 This data is stored for twelve months for this purpose.
 The new powers also include the active use of port scans and setting up honeypots to detect security vulnerabilities, malware, and cyberattacks.
 The aim is to identify threats to telecommunications companies and providers early on and, if necessary, to remedy them (on their own).

-The Myra DDoS protection solution is certified by the German Federal Office for Information Security (BSI) for Critical Infrastructure (KRITIS) according to ISO 27001 on the basis of IT-Grundschutz.
-Myra is also the world’s first and only BSI-certified DDoS protection provider that completely fulfills all 37 of the performance requirements.
-The high-performance technology analyzes web traffic on layers 3, 4, and 7 in real time and filters out harmful data streams fully automatically.
+The Myra DDoS protection solution is qualified by the BSI for Critical Infrastructures (KRITIS) and certified according to ISO 27001 auf Basis von IT-Grundschutz.
+Myra is one of the leading BSI certified DDoS protection providers that fully fulfill all performance requirements.
+The high-performance technology analyzes web traffic on layers 3, 4 and 7 in real time and filters out harmful data streams fully automatically.